ovie-best/Blogr-Landing-Page/Blogr-Landing-Page/README.md

 ## Acknowledgments

-Thanks to frontend mentor coding challenges, they really help me understand more of what I have learnt by putting them into actual practice and thanks to ----------------- for your explanations.
+Thanks to frontend mentor coding challenges, they really help me understand more of what I have learnt by putting them into actual practice